nf-core/funcscan/docs/usage.md

 If these flags are not provided, the databases will be auto-downloaded upon each BGC screening run of the pipeline.

+> If installing with conda, the installation directory will be `lib/python3.8/site-packages/antismash` from the base directory of your conda install or conda environment directory.

 ## Running the pipeline

 The typical command for running the pipeline is as follows: